Marketing

 How to calculate Google Ads Quality Score?

-Google Ads calculates Quality Score based on three key factors: expected click-through rate (CTR), ad relevance, and landing page experience.
-Each factor is scored on a scale from 1 to 10, and the overall Quality Score reflects their combined performance.
+Google Ads calculates Quality Score by evaluating three key factors: expected click-through rate (CTR), ad relevance, and landing page experience.
+Google scores each factor from 1 to 10, with the overall Quality Score reflecting their combined performance.

 Why is my Quality Score so low on Google Ads?

-A low Quality Score may result from poor ad relevance, low expected click-through rates, or a subpar landing page experience.
-This indicates that your ads may need to be aligned with user search intent or provide a satisfactory user experience.
+A low Quality Score may result from poor ad relevance, low expected click-through rates, or a poor landing page experience.
+Your ads must align with user search intent or provide a satisfactory user experience.

 What is the expected CTR in Quality Score?